jpouch/qPCR-Biomark/README.md

 ## Principle

+qPCR results from a Biomark experiment can be exported as csv file from Fluidigm Real-Time PCR Analysis software. pre_process_data.txt describes content for each column of the csv and specifies those that will be used for further analysis (sample name, gene name, Ct value, quality status).
-pre_process_data.txt contains different information concerning the csv file extracted from Fluidigm Real-Time PCR Analysis software.
-Procedure to add efficiency values is also described (necessary if working with the Pfaffl's normalization method).
+Procedure to add efficiency values per gene is also described (required if working with the Pfaffl's normalization method).

-open_data.R is a simple R script with a single command line to open the csv file, remove unused rows, assign type of data per column and which value to consider as NA (i. e.
+open_data.R is a simple R script with a single command line to open the csv file in your R session, remove unused rows, assign type of data per column and which value to consider as NA (i. e.
 999).
-Data set may contain unvalid Ct values (Ct value different from 999 but with Fail status).
+Data set may contain unvalid Ct values (Ct value different from 999 but with Fail status) - it can be saturated signals from too high expressed genes (Ct < 4 - software will be unable to distinguish between noise and true amplification) or signals that give bad amplification curve.
 Command lines to replace these values with NA are described.

 #### Normalization

 livak_method.R is an R script which performs normalization to a reference gene and a reference sample, according to the Livak's method (2^-∆∆Ct - see [article](http://www.gene-quantification.de/livak-2001.pdf)).
+The calculation is performed in two steps: a first delta Ct to the reference gene, and a second delta to the reference sample.
 A function to perform the normalization to multiple reference genes using the geometric mean is also described (psych package required).
+This method is described in "Accurate normalization of real-time quantitative RT-PCR data by geometric averaging of multiple internal control genes" Vandesompele J. et al - Genome Biology 2002, 3(7).

 pfaffl_method.R is an R script which performs normalization to a reference sample and a reference gene according to the Pfaffl's method (see [article] (http://www.gene-quantification.de/pfaffl-nar-2001.pdf)).
 In this script, you will need to have added efficiency value for each gene (as described in pre_process_data.txt).
+The calculation is performed in two steps: delta Ct to the reference sample, and ratio between deltas for reference gene and other genes.

 #### Analysis